 Identify existing training providers in your sector who are offering the same or similar qualifications.
 Consider how you must differentiate yourself in order to compete in similar target markets.

-Online Accreditation Coaching
+Online SETA and QCTO Accreditation Strategy Coaching

-Cheap, easy and accommodating.
+Cost-effective, easy, and accommodating.
 This service is for those who have tough days and insufficient hours.

 6 accreditation coaching hours can be reserved during or after work, Mondays – Saturdays and wherever you are!